Daniel Baur

-Daniel Baur (born 6 May 1999) is a Scottish footballer, who plays for Linlithgow Rose.
+Daniel Baur (born 6 May 1999) is a Scottish footballer, who plays for Hill of Beath Hawthorn.

 Baur came through Hearts youth system and made his first team debut in November 2017.
 He was loaned to Albion Rovers in January 2018, and Bonnyrigg Rose in July 2019.
 He was released by Hearts in May 2020.

 Baur signed for Spartans shortly after his release from Hearts.

 Linlithgow Rose signed Baur on loan in October 2021, which was later turned into a permanent deal on 23 November 2021.
+Daniel has then turned out for Linlithgow Rose and currently with Hill of Beath Hawthorn.